time-killer-games/libfiledialogs/README.md

     /*
     ** Alternative main.cpp - replace libfiledialogs/filedialogs/main.cpp with below contents
-    ** then if on Windows open the solution in Visual Studio and build with that otherwise run ** the build script if you are on macOS, Linux, FreeBSD, DragonFly, NetBSD, or OpenBSD...
+    ** then if on Windows open the solution in Visual Studio and build with that otherwise run ** the build.sh script if you are on macOS, Linux, FreeBSD, DragonFly, NetBSD, or OpenBSD */
-    */

     #include <iostream> // std::cout, std::endl